EwenG/badigeon/API.md

 ## `badigeon.war/war-exploded`

-Arglists: `([out-path servlet-namespace] [out-path servlet-namespace {:keys [compiler-options deps-map aliases excluded-libs allow-unstable-deps? manifest servlet-version servlet-name servlet-class url-pattern listener-namespace listener-class], :as opts}])`
+Arglists: `([out-path servlet-namespace] [out-path servlet-namespace {:keys [compiler-options deps-map aliases excluded-libs allow-unstable-deps? warn-on-resource-conflicts? manifest servlet-version servlet-name servlet-class url-pattern listener-namespace listener-class], :as opts}])`

 Creates an exploded war directory.
 The produced war can be run on legacy java servers such as Tomcat.
 This function AOT compiles the provided servlet-namespace.
 The servlet-namespace must contain a :gen-class directive implementing an HttpServlet.
   - out-path: The path of the output directory.